xapian/xapian/xapian-core/docs/stemming.rst

         quest

 ..
 FIXME: Nice idea, but currently these lists are fictitious:
-    In the xapian-data directory in the SVN repository, each language represented in the stemming section has, in addition to a large test vocabulary, a useful stopword list in both source and stemmed form.
+    In the xapian-data directory in the git repository, each language represented in the stemming section has, in addition to a large test vocabulary, a useful stopword list in both source and stemmed form.
 The source form, in the file ``stopsource``, is carefully annotated, and the